SinaGhanbarii/Elementary-MATLAB-Course/README.md

 1. Introduction to MATLAB
 2. Basic syntax and commands
 3. Variables, arrays, and matrices
+4. Introduction to tables and map containers
-4. Control flow statements (loops and conditional statements)
+5. Control flow statements (loops and conditional statements)
-5. Functions and scripts
+6. Functions and scripts
+7. Solving System of Linear Equations
+8. Polynomials
-6. Plotting and visualization
+9. Plotting and visualization
-7. File I/O operations
-8. Introduction to MATLAB toolboxes (optional)
+10. Getting Started with LiveScript

 ## Prerequisites